-Prerequisite(s): ENGL 1127 or 1128, and ENGL 1129 or 1130.
+Prerequisite(s): One of ENGL 1100, ENGL 1127, or ENGL 1128; and one of ENGL 1129 or 1130.

 Survey of English Literature I

 This course introduces students to the tradition of early English literature, focusing on Chaucer, Shakespeare, and Milton.
 Term papers are required.